J. Nastri (1928 - 2020) - Obituary

 Nastri, J. Robert

-J. Robert Nastri, 91, passed away on Monday, September 21, 2020 at Yale - New Haven Hospital.
+CHESHIRE - J. Robert Nastri, 91, passed away on Monday, September 21, 2020 at Yale -New Haven Hospital.
 He was the husband of the late Nancy (Mastine) Nastri.

 Mr. Nastri was born December 8, 1928, in Waterbury, son of the late Sisti and Julia (Bergin) Nastri.
 He was a retired manufacturer's representative for his own company, Dupont and Nastri.
 Mr. Nastri proudly served his country in the United States Army during the Korean Conflict, where he was awarded the Bronze Star.

-Arrangements - Visitation for Mr. Nastri will be held on Saturday, September 26, 2020, from 3:00 to 5:00 p.m. at the Alderson-Ford Funeral Home of Cheshire, 615 S. Main St. Burial will be private and at the convenience of the family.
+Arrangements - UPDATE: Services for Mr. Nastri will be held at a later date.
+Burial will be private and the Alderson-Ford Funeral Home of Cheshire is in charge of arrangements.
 In lieu of flowers, memorial contributions, in Bob's name, may be made to Cheshire Community Food Pantry, P.O.
 Box 457 Cheshire, CT 06410.
-For online condolences, to share a photo or a story, please visit www.fordfh.com